caderek/arrows/packages/multimethod/README.md

 2. a constructor / class
 3. any other value

-If the case value is neither a function, nor a constructor, it will be matched against the result of the dispatch function using deep strict equal algorithm.
+If the case value is neither a function nor a constructor, it will be matched against the result of the dispatch function using the deep strict equal algorithm.

 If the case value is a constructor (can be inside an array, more in the examples), it will be matched against the result of the dispatch function by strict equality (`===`) operator, and if that fails - by the `instanceof` operator.

-If the case value is an ordinary function, the dispatch function will be ignored, and case value function will be executed with all provided arguments.
+If the case value is an ordinary function, the dispatch function will be ignored, and the case value function will be executed with all provided arguments.
 Case value function should return a boolean value (or at least the output will be treated as such).
 If the return value is truthy, then we have a match.

 You can mix all case value types in one multimethod.